Asimov's Science Fiction: Publication history

 Circulation had declined from its first-year peak to about 80,000 by the time Dozois became editor.
-The 1987 recession caused Davis Publications financial problems, and Davis decide to sell all four fiction magazines.
-While Davis searched for a buyer, changes were made to increase profitability: two issues per year were doubled in size and increased in price.
+The 1987 recession caused Davis Publications financial problems, and Davis decided to sell all four fiction magazines.
+While he searched for a buyer, changes were made to increase profitability: two issues per year were doubled in size and increased in price.
 The magazines were bought in January 1992 by Bantam-Doubleday-Dell, and became part of Dell Magazines.
 The title was shortened that November to Asimov's Science Fiction.

 In September 1996 Dell Magazines was sold to Penny Press.
-The schedule returned to monthly, eliminating the thirteenth issue each year, and the October and November issues were combined, so that only eleven issues appeared per year.
+The schedule returned to monthly and the October and November issues were combined, so that only eleven rather than thirteen issues appeared per year.
 The page count was cut, and prices increased.
 In June 1998 the size was increased from a standard digest size of 7.5 × 5 in to 8.25 × 5.25 in to match other Penny Press magazines, which made printing and binding more efficient.
-The page count dropped at the same time, but the changes were announced as an increase in total text of 10%, with no price increase.
-However, a year later the price did rise again.
+The page count dropped at the same time, but the changes were announced as an increase in total text of 10%, with no change in price.
+However, a year later the price rose again.
 Circulation dropped over 30% over the first four years of Penny Press's ownership, from about 46,000 to under 32,000, probably partly because of these changes.
-Most of the decline was in subscription sales, though profitability was helped by subscribers who came through the magazine's website, which had been started in 1998.
-According to Sheila Williams, then an editor at Penny Press, these subscriptions were valuable because "they came direct to the publisher instead of going through a middleman.
-They didn't increase the number of subscribers, but they were very good for the bottom line".
+Most of the decline was in subscription sales, though profitability was helped by subscribers who came through the magazine's website, which had been started in 1998, instead of through a third party that took a commission from the subscription price.

-Dozois gave up the editorship in 2004, and was succeeded by Williams, whose first issue was dated December of that year.
+Dozois gave up the editorship in 2004, and was succeeded by Sheila Williams, whose first issue was dated December of that year.
 The number of issues per year was reduced to ten starting in 2004, with the April and May issues combined into a double-sized issue.
+In 2008 the size was increased again, to 8.5 × 5.75 in, to make the magazine more prominent on newsstands.
 From January 2017, the schedule was changed to six bimonthly double-sized issues per year.